Biofuel firm Nandan targets 25 percent sales rise

 Moturi said the company, which generated $100 million in revenues last year, should touch $200 million in sales by 2012.

-While Jatropha is an attractive crop, some experts say its commercial promise is overstated as it needs fertilizer to thrive and its harvesting and processing are energy-intensive.
+While Jatropha is an attractive crop, some experts say its commercial promise is overstated as it needs fertiliser to thrive and its harvesting and processing are energy-intensive.

 Moturi said Nandan countered that by developing a hybrid variety that has improved yields.
 "There has been at least 150 to 200 percent increase in yields," he said.